rapid7/insightconnect-plugins/mcafee_atd/help.md

   "verify_ssl": true
 }
 ```

 ## Technical Details

 ### Actions

-#### Submit Hash
+#### Check Hash Status

-This action is used to action to submit a MD5 hash and check it's status.
+This action is used to action to check if a user submitted hash value is either blacklisted or whitelisted.

 ##### Input